 The District has incurred general obligation debt for the acquisition, construction, and reimbursement of public improvements incurred by developers within the District.
 All of these improvements will be deeded or transferred to other local and state governmental entities.
 These entities will assume the responsibility for continued maintenance of these improvements and therefore, these assets will no longer belong to the District but will still exist for the benefit and use of the taxpayers of the District.
-The debt issued to finance the public improvements within the District has created a deficit net position of \$1,746,831 as of December 31, 2022.
+The debt issued to finance the public improvements within the District has created a deficit net position of \$4,599,449 as of December 31, 2023.
+In addition, pledged revenues have not been sufficient to pay accrued interest on the District's debt.